DevART36/100-days-of-code/log.md

 **Thoughts**
 I'm felt happy and satisfied of my work.
 And learned something new from W3schools.
 Tommorrow I will work with my 4th project as well.

+# Day 17: February 2, Tuesday

+**Today's Progress**

+Day 17 of #100DaysOfCode in #freeCodeCamp
+Working with html in my JS Documentation Project.
+Just recovered from illness.
+Read some semantic tags from W3SCHOOLS to understand the markup of my project.
+I will add css and hope to finish it tomorrow.

+**Thoughts**

+Just recovered from illness and in those days, I can't even get up from my bed.
+I missed almost 2 weeks in my coding journey.
+That's why I'm working on my project smartly now.